-I discussed this stated side effect of Namenda with my patient and spouse, and asked them to mention it to her prescribing doctor, but at our next visit they said their doctor suggested she keep taking that drug (and they're "not promising anything?"
-Really?).
+I discussed this stated side effect of Namenda with my patient and spouse, and asked them to mention it to her prescribing doctor, but at our next visit they said their doctor said “keep taking it.”
+And they’re “not promising anything?”
+Really?
 Let me tell you what her other doctors are promising: they are promising certain clinical failure.

 Brain plasticity is the healing and repairing mechanism of the brain.